manoharys/Plane-Bomber/README.md

 # Plane-Bomber

-You need to destroy ground targets by dropping the balls.
+You need to destroy ground targets by dropping the bombs.

 # gamePlay
 <b> Use space key for droping a ball </b>